blclo/latent-debiasing-directions/README.md

 In our paper we can see an example of how despite using the prompt ”A **wealthy** African man and his house”, the highest embedding similarities belong to attributes such as poverty-stricken or underprivileged.

 # Mitigating biases through latent directions
+The mitigation strategy consists of two main parts.
+First, we have to obtain the latent direction.
+Secondly, we need to apply it!

+1. Finding the latent direction - to find it, we need to generate two sample datasets and save their corresponding latents.
+The code found in ``, helps you build this dataset and ontain a python dictionary with the files and class labels.

+   - What sample datasets should I choose?
+The datasets should represent the transition you aim to achieve through your latent direction.
+For instance, if you aim to debias light-skin color images, to generate more diversity with dark-skin color, you should choose to generate a dataset containing light-skin individuals and another one containing dark-skin ones.
+These way we can ensure the latents belong to the two different groups and we can train the latent direction to differentiate between them :)

+2. Obtain the latent direction: TODO: explain SVM
+3. Apply the latent direction with a chosen weight:

 # Citation
 If this work is insightful and relevant for your research, we would highly appreciate if you could cite it: